Spanish Classes in Madrid with Spaneasy – right in Puerta del Sol!

 A few minutes later, our teacher arrived.

-David was friendly too.
+David was young and friendly too.
 And Spanish classes have become more modern since I last took one, apparently.

 The Spanish lesson begins…